-CENTRAL LINK FIBER UPGRADE
+700844 CENTRAL LINK FIBER UPGRADE Managed by: PSO

 Scope: Upgrading the core fiber infrastructure network for a robust network that is highly reliable and supports the ST3 Capital Program.
 Sections of Link Light Rail must be surveyed and upgraded.
 This is necessary to support rail extensions to the South (Federal Way, Tacoma Dome) and to the North (Lynnwood, Everett).